gungwald/find-non-ascii-java/README.md

 # PROPER INSTALLATION

-* Download the latest release from the above Releases tab.
+* Download the latest release from the above `release` tab.
 * Unzip the archive on your machine.
 * Run the install.bat script.
 * You're now ready to run `find-non-ascii`.